-- 1. Lift up the rear cargo box - 2.
-Loosen the clasp and remove the air filter cover. - 3.
-Remove paper filter element. - 4.
+- 1. Remove the cover panel, located in the right rear fender well. - 2.
+Remove the cover spring clips 2 and remove the filter housing cover 3. - 3.
+Loosen the air filter clamp 4 and remove the air filter 5. - 4.
+Remove the foam pre-filter 6 from the air filter. - 5.
+Wash the foam pre-filter gently with soap and water, and allow it to completely dry. - 6.
 Inspect the paper air filter and verify it is okay to reinstall.
 Softly brush off accumulated dust if necessary.
 Install a new filter as necessary.